sebschlicht/bachelor-thesis/roadmap.md

 The total number of threads does increase when multiple request are fired concurrently or with a very short delay (RTT).

 questions: (Neo4j)
 * is the first object really used or is it just for initialization purpose?
-  :The first object is just for initialization purpose and gets destroyed during the startup phase.
+  : The first object is just for initialization purpose and gets destroyed during the startup phase.

 * can multiple threads write concurrently when they affect different parts of the graph?

 * is there a way to affect the thread pool size?

-* does Neo4j keep all threads alive? (just being curious) :No it doesn't, it uses up to three threads.
+* does Neo4j keep all threads alive? (just being curious)
+  : No it doesn't, it uses up to three threads.